 Only by applying accelerators and an unyielding adherence to the methodology does it become possible to achieve a significant reduction in project time, effort, cost, and risk.
 And the impact on your organization is far less than it would have been with a more conventional implementation process.
 Various MES implementation projects that have been executed following such an Accelerated Implementation Methodology have demonstrated that the implementation cost can be reduced significantly.

 Furthermore, MES systems in pharmaceutical production can be implemented in half the time required for a non-accelerated approach.
 The savings in terms of time and cost are even more noticeable when applying such a method to a multi-site MES implementation program.

-Do you want to know more?
-You can check out our white paper: How to speed up MES projects – to save time and reduce costs The white paper delves into the how and why of the accelerated MES implementation method – and it demonstrates that an MES implementation does not have to be as complicated, costly or time-consuming as you might think.
+Fill in your details below and receive your copy of our white paper: How to speed up MES projects - to save time and reduce costs.
+The white paper delves into the how and why of the accelerated MES implementation method – and it demonstrates that an MES implementation does not have to be as complicated, costly or time-consuming as you might think.